Electric Trucks Pick Up Speed Despite Bumpy Road - UrduPoint

 With Europe's current electricity mix, which still comprises a significant amount of coal and gas, the carbon footprint of an electric truck is two-thirds lower than that of a diesel truck.

-"It has started to take off and grow in the Northern parts of Europe and North America," Alm said.
+"It has started to really take off and grow in the Northern parts of Europe and in North America," Alm said.

-To quickly recharge an electric truck charging stations need a capacity of five-megawatt hours, Rodriguez noted.

-That is equivalent to the production provided by one modern wind turbine at full capacity, and 50 to 100 times more powerful than a charging station for an electric car.
+To recharge an electric truck quickly, a charging station must be up to 10 times more powerful than a charging station for an electric car.